Understanding Scrum Team in an Agile Environment

 The Development Team is assigned to deliver the improvements and increments outlined by the product owner for each sprint.
 It is the Development Team that has to deliver the final product to the client with all its committed features.
 It is up to the Development Team to determine the mechanism and process for ensuring the deliverables.

-As per the Scrum values, the development team has much flexibility inside its structure and operates without a hierarchy.
+As per the Scrum values, the scrum development team has much flexibility inside its structure and operates without a hierarchy.
 The team is empowered to manage its work and organize itself efficiently.

 The development teams usually operate as small autonomous units and where the whole team is held accountable.
 That’s why all the team members must have common goals and they must work together to achieve the goals within deadlines.

-The development teams are always structured in a way that different skill sets are balanced within the team.
+The development teams are always structured in a way that different and specialized skill sets are balanced within the team.
 It is important that the team consists of somewhere between three to nine individuals.
 A team too small might be insufficient to tackle the emerging demands and a larger team might find it hard to effectively communicate and collaborate.

 Roles and responsibilities of the development team